Krvavec Ski Resort: History

 The first lift was opened on August 2, 1958.
 The lift was made in the factory Žičnica Ljubljana and it was in service for 15 years.
 In 1966 they built two new lifts, singlechair Gospinica and doublechair which connected Tiha dolina and Njivice.
 In 1968 they got the first Snow groomer, which increased the quality of ski slopes.
 In 1973 a consortium was established for Krvavec's development.
 The result was the new Poma gondola known as eggs.
 In 1973 they also built two new doublechairs Vrh Krvavca and Njivice and two surface lifts Podradišče and Luža.
 In 1978 the ski resort was expanded to the Križ Pasture (Kriška planina).
 They built a surface lift system Križišče and a new doublechair Kriška planina.
 Today's ski resort's top elevation (1971 m) was reached in 1983 when the new doublechair Zvoh was built.
 In 1989 the Njivice doublechair was replaced with two doublechair lifts Njivice I and Njivice II.
 In 1999 a new gondola lift (Garaventa) replaced the old one and it provided a better connection between the mountain and the valley.
 In 2006 a new Doppelmayr sixchair replaced an old doublechair Vrh Krvavca and in 2008 a new Doppelmayr's fourchair replaced an old doublechair Tiha Dolina.In 2010 Zvoh doublechair got new Doppelmayr's seats.
 In 2012 summer season they opened Summer Park Krvavec and in 2013 they opened a new Doppelmayr surface lift Luža with a double capacity as the 40 years old forerunner.

+Climate

+Krvavec has a subarctic climate (Köppen Dfc).